HoomanBuilds/Codrel-Sentinel/README.md

 Without Sentinel:

-* every agent relearns the same mistakes
+* agents repeat the same failures
-* risky files get refactored again and again
+* risky files are refactored blindly
-* context is lost between PRs
+* institutional knowledge is lost

 With Sentinel:

-* agents know what broke before
+* agents act with historical awareness
-* PR reviews are grounded in history
+* PR reviews are grounded in reality
-* teams build institutional memory for AI
+* teams build **persistent AI-safe memory**

 ---

 ## One-Line Summary

-> **Codrel Sentinel gives AI agents and PR bots a living memory of a repository — so they know which files are safe, which are fragile, and why.**
+> **Codrel Sentinel gives AI agents and PR bots a living memory of a repository — so they know what’s fragile, what’s safe, and why, before they change anything.**